Business and Other Risks

 Countermeasures

-Tokuyama Group aims to increase productivity and maintain high quality by transitioning toward a robust business structure that is resilient against changes in the Company’s operating environment and is capable of sustainable growth, while also pursuing cost reductions.
-The Group consistently monitors and will take appropriate measures in response to customer trends and business conditions in relevant countries and areas.
+The Group aims to increase productivity and maintain high quality by transitioning toward a robust business structure that is resilient against changes in the Company's operating environment and is capable of sustainable growth, while also pursuing cost reductions.
+The Group consistently monitors and will take appropriate measures in response to customer trends, political and economic conditions in relevant countries and areas, and business conditions.

-In the event of a failure in the systems used by the Group due to such factors as cyber-attacks or systems and/or equipment failure, the possibility exists that a wide array of business processes that rely on IT including the production, sales, R&D, procurement, and accounting functions could be disrupted and in turn have a significant impact of the continuity of the Tokuyama Group's continuity.
+In the event of a failure in the IT systems used by the Group due to such factors as cyber-attacks or IT systems and/or equipment failure, or failure during IT installation or modification, the possibility exists that a wide array of business processes that rely on IT including the production, sales, R&D, procurement, and accounting functions could be disrupted and in turn have a significant impact of the continuity of the Group's continuity.

-In addition, in the event that new technologies, know-how, and information obtained mainly through R&D are leaked to outside parties, it may result in a loss of public trust and the inability to recover the costs invested mainly in R&D. There is the possibility that such a situation greatly affects Tokuyama Group’s business performance and finance condition.
+In addition, in the event that new technologies, know-how, and information obtained mainly through R&D are leaked to outside parties, it may result in a loss of public trust and the inability to recover the costs invested mainly in R&D. There is the possibility that such a situation greatly affects the Group's business performance and financial condition.

 Countermeasures